-If you’ve just purchased your first home, you’re probably very eager to get to work making the outside reflect your personality.
-However, you can end up messing things up in a big way if you don’t do it right.
-There are a few tips and tricks to landscaping that every beginner should know.
+If you and your spouse have just purchased your first home, you’re probably very eager to get to work making the outside reflect your personality.
+However, you can end up causing yourself some undue headaches if you don’t do it right.
+Here are a few tips and tricks to landscaping that every beginner should know.

 Landscaping tips and tricks for beginners

 - Live there for a while.
 If you absolutely can’t stand to look at your current landscaping (or lack thereof), settle for a few annual flowers, and start getting rid of weeds.
 More permanent landscaping solutions should be saved for after a year of living there.
 That way you’ll be sure of where they will do best in all seasons.
 While you wait, you can start purchasing some of the important landscaping tools you will need.